EPA Bows to Coal Industry, Moves to Weaken Mercury & Air Toxics Standards

 The standards were the first national limits on air pollution from coal-fired power plants that release toxins like mercury, arsenic, lead and acid gases into the air.
 Among those, mercury is especially toxic, especially for pregnant women and their babies.

-The stakes are high: Each year, the standards prevent up to 11,000 premature deaths, 13,000 asthma attacks and nearly 5,000 heart attacks.
-In fact, MATS delivers up to $90 billion in health benefits.
 Nearly everyone supports the standards—including utilities that have already invested $18 billion for pollution-control equipment and are complying with the rules at nearly every coal- and oil-burning power plant in the country.
 Even Congress is showing bipartisan opposition to a rollback.

 The standards' few opponents include coal and industry executives.
 In particular, coal tycoon Bob Murray, the head of Murray Energy, has long been pushing for a rollback—going so far as to include it in a wish list to the Trump administration soon after inauguration.
 Murray has financial ties to the Trump campaign and is a former client of the EPA's acting head Andrew Wheeler.